Irbesartan and hydrochlorothiazide

 medicines used to treat cancer (cytotoxic medicines)

-medicines used to treat Parkinson's disease (e.g. amantadine, anticholinergic medicines)
+medicines used to treat Parkinson's disease (e.g. amantadine) or anticholinergic medicines

 medicines used during surgery